vita-student-projects/Gr40_3D_MOT_ByteTrackV2/README.md

 Even if we didn't get access to SOTA detectors, we can compare the results obtained by MVBytetrack, which currently ranks 5th in the nuscenes tracking task leaderboard with a camera-only detector.
 Comparing this with our camera-only tracking scenario (BEVFormer + ByteTrack). we can see that the results are not as good as the ones from MV-Bytetrack.
 This is probably in part due to the fact that they use Petrv2 which performs better than BEVFormer.

+Furthermore, we couldn't submit something for the video, at the 14h deadline, as our tracker requires a detector to preprocess the video.
+We have contacted other groups that were assigned to 3D detections, but sadly couldn't find an arrangment to make it work in time.
+We've also tried multiple times, throughout the entire length of the project, to make any SOTA detector work, but it just wouldn't happen.
+However, we are confident that our tracker would've been up for the task, and would've provided the necessary results.

 ## Acknowledgement

 Special thanks to our TA Vladimir Somers for his advices and supervision throughout this project.